 The decision to restore the historic Capitol created one of the largest restoration projects in California’s history.
-Artisans relearned arts long forgotten, the Senate and Assembly chambers would regain their glory, and the building was incorporated with modern technology while maintaining the splendor of the Capitol’s original appearance.
+Artisans relearned arts long forgotten, the Senate and Assembly chambers were returned to their former glory, and the building was updated with modern technology while maintaining the splendor of the Capitol’s original appearance.

 Restoring A Legacy

 Demolishing the Capitol and rebuilding it may have been a more economical route than complete restoration.
 The restoration project began in 1975 and took a total of six years to complete.
 The final cost of the restoration was $67 million.